 Underwriting or purchase agreements typically include a condition to closing that each of the issuer's and the underwriters' counsel has delivered customary legal opinions addressed to the underwriters.
-The scope of these opinions is substantially similar to opinions provided for a loan (although, as noted above, for a loan it is typically only the borrower's counsel that delivers an opinion).
-In the case of a securities offering registered with the SEC, the issuer's counsel will also deliver an opinion addressed to the issuer confirming the legality of the securities, which opinion will be publicly filed with the SEC.
-Both issuer's counsel and the underwriters' counsel will also deliver negative assurance letters following a customary due diligence investigation.
+The scope of these opinions is substantially similar to opinions provided for a loan (although, as noted in 2.1 Governing Law, for a loan it is typically only the borrower's counsel that delivers an opinion).
+In the case of a securities offering registered with the SEC, the issuer's counsel will also deliver an opinion addressed to the issuer confirming the legality of the securities; this opinion will be publicly filed with the SEC.
+Both the issuer's counsel and the underwriters' counsel will also deliver negative assurance letters following a customary due diligence investigation.

-3. STRUCTURES
+3. Structures